Are you a big believer

 The faculty, consistently noted as among the leading scholars in their respective fields, comprises approximately 150 investigators.
 Among our faculty are Institute of Medicine members, American Association for the Advancement of Science fellows, Fulbright fellows, and National Academy of Sciences members.
 The School enrolls approximately 575 graduate students a year, as well as educating about 425 undergraduate students through the upper-division public health major.
 The School’s more than 15,000 graduates can be found working throughout the world, both in the public and private sectors.

 The School of Public Health believes that everyone,

-Your purchase of Vitamins and Other Supplements supports the School of Public Health faculty and students in their work to confront the major health challenges of our generation.
+Your purchase of the 2019 Dietary Supplements Wellness Report supports the School of Public Health faculty and students in their work to confront the major health challenges of our generation.
 A portion of every sale goes to funding scholarships.
-Your purchase will directly benefit your own health as well as the health of those in your community.
+Your purchase will directly benefit your own health as well as those in your community.

 Our no-strings, can’t lose, must-be-satisfied guarantee

-You don’t risk a penny to take a good, long look at Vitamins and Other Supplements.
-You must be 100 percent convinced this is essential information you can’t do without, or you may return it within your 30-day preview period.
+You don’t risk a penny to take a good, long look at the 2019 Dietary Supplements Wellness Report.
+You must be 100 percent convinced this is essential information you can’t do without, or you may request a refund withint 30 days.